Shamanic Rites of Passage enable us to mark life changing events in our lives and grow into the people we are meant to be.

-After close consultation with the client to create a very personal ceremony, I officiate at these special occasions bringing an alternative spiritual dimension to a truly memorable moment.
+As an initiated Priestess of Brigid within the Foundation of Sacred Plant Medicine I work in close consultation with you to create a very beautiful personal ceremony, I officiate at these special occasions bringing an alternative spiritual dimension to a truly memorable moment.

 I do not charge a fee for officiating at these rites, I would be happy with a donation according to your means.
 If travel expenses are incurred we can negotiate a fee that suits us both.

 This ceremony or Shamanic Rite of Passage, is for the mother, celebrating her fertility and her greatest creation – a new life.
 We give thanks for this great gift and acknowledge the mother in her affinity with all of Nature.
 Too often the momentous and life- changing experience of the mother is overlooked with everyone’s attention on the newborn.
 It is important to also celebrate the act of giving birth and to recognise the metamorphosis from Maiden to Mother.